Fed renews zero rate pledge, but hints at steeper rate hike path

 Many economists and traders had expected the U.S. central bank to alter the rate guidance it has provided since March, given generally improving data on the economy's performance.

-But the Fed repeated its assurance that rates would stay ultra-low for a "considerable time" after a bond-buying stimulus program ends.
-In a statement after a two-day meeting of its policy-setting Federal Open Market Committee, it announced a further $10 billion reduction in its monthly purchases, leaving the program on course to be shuttered next month.
+But the Fed repeated its assurance that rates would stay ultra-low for a "considerable time" after a bond-buying stimulus programme ends.
+In a statement after a two-day meeting of its policy-setting Federal Open Market Committee, it announced a further $10 billion (6.14 billion pound) reduction in its monthly purchases, leaving the programme on course to be shuttered next month.

 The statement was virtually unchanged from July, though new quarterly projections released with it showed the central bank's view on where interest rates should be in future years is diverging from where financial markets have bet they will be.